SleekPanther/php-magic-linking/README.md

 ##Major Features##

-1. Consistent nav on all pages
+1. Consistent nav on all pages (using the same `php include`)
 2. Link to any page without worring about navigating up directories <br>
 (*also applies to css stylesheets, images & any files on your site*)
+3. Automatic breadcrumb links
+4. Automatic meta descriptions via easily editable text file
 3. `<title>` Tags that match the current page
 4. Print the page name as the `<h1>` automatically (no hard-coding)
 5. Identify the current page & highlight the current link in nav (so the user knows where they are in the site)